First French Empire: Last days

 Napoleon had hardly succeeded in putting down the revolt in Germany when the emperor of Russia himself headed a European insurrection against Napoleon.
 To put an end to this, ensure his own access to the Mediterranean, and exclude his chief rival, Napoleon invaded Russia in 1812.
 Despite his victorious advance, the taking of Smolensk, the victory on the Moskva, and the entry into Moscow, he was defeated by the country and the climate, and by Alexander's refusal to make terms.
 After this came the terrible retreat in the harsh Russian winter, while all of Europe was turning against him.
 Pushed back, as he had been in Spain, from bastion to bastion, after the crossing of the Berezina, Napoleon had to fall back upon the frontiers of 1809, and then—having refused the peace offered to him by Austria at the Congress of Prague (4 June – 10 August 1813), from fear of losing Italy, where each of his victories had marked a stage in the accomplishment of his dream—on those of 1805, despite the victories at Lützen and Bautzen, and on those of 1802 after his disastrous defeat at Leipzig, when Bernadotte—now Crown Prince of Sweden—turned upon him, General Jean Moreau also joined the Allies, and longstanding allied states, such as Saxony and Bavaria, forsook him as well.

 Following his retreat from Russia, Napoleon continued to retreat, this time from Germany.
 After the loss of Spain, reconquered by an Allied army led by the Duke of Wellington, the uprising in the Netherlands preliminary to the invasion, and the manifesto of Frankfurt (1 December 1813) which proclaimed it, he was forced to fall back upon the frontiers of 1795; and was later driven further back upon those of 1792—despite the forceful campaign of 1814 against the invaders.
 Paris capitulated on 30 March 1814, and the Delenda Carthago, pronounced against Britain, was spoken of Napoleon.
 The empire briefly fell with Napoleon's abdication at Fontainebleau on 11 April 1814.

 After less than a year's exile on the island of Elba, Napoleon escaped to France with a thousand men and four cannons.
 King Louis XVIII sent Marshal Michel Ney to arrest him.
 Upon meeting Ney's army, Napoleon dismounted and walked into firing range, saying "If one of you wishes to kill his emperor, here I am!"
-But instead of firing, the soldiers went to join Napoleon's side shouting "Vive l'Empereur!"
+Instead of firing, the soldiers went to join Napoleon's side shouting "Vive l'Empereur!"; "Long live the Emperor!"
 Napoleon retook the throne temporarily in 1815, reviving the empire in the "Hundred Days".
 However, he was defeated by the Seventh Coalition at the Battle of Waterloo.
 He surrendered himself to the British and was exiled to Saint Helena, a remote island in the South Atlantic, where he remained until his death in 1821.
 After the Hundred Days, the Bourbon monarchy was restored, with Louis XVIII regaining the French throne, while the rest of Napoleon's conquests were disposed of in the Congress of Vienna.